phipier/Treechecker-App/README.md

 ## Development environment setup <a name="devenv"></a>

-The Treechecker App is a Cordova app.
+The Treechecker App is an Apache Cordova application.
 To set up a development environment, the following applications should be installed:
 * Java
 * npm
 * Cordova